 The areas of study for the Graduate Certificates are created within the mission of graduate education.
 Students will be awarded certificates upon completion of specific course work, which has been approved by the Graduate Council.
 The graduate certificate is not defined as a degree by the Office of Graduate Studies; rather, it is a focused collection of courses that, when completed, affords the student some record of distinct academic accomplishment in a given discipline or set of related disciplines.
-Moreover, the graduate certificate is not viewed as a guaranteed means of entry into a graduate degree program.
-While the courses comprising a graduate certificate may be used as evidence in support of a student's application for admission to a degree program, the certificate itself is not considered to be a prerequisite.
+Moreover, the graduate certificate is not viewed as a guaranteed means of entry into a graduate major.
+While the courses comprising a graduate certificate may be used as evidence in support of a student's application for admission to a graduate major, the certificate itself is not considered to be a prerequisite.

 Process of Approval for New Graduate Certificates

 Prior to submission of a new Graduate Certificate Proposal, a Concept

 Proposal form must be submitted through the College Dean to the Academic Program

 Advisory Council (APAC) for a 14-day posting.
 Once cleared through APAC the

 faculty sponsor may proceed with submission of the proposal through normal

 curriculum processing procedures.
 Proposals for new areas of study for graduate